mbarzegary/mbarzegary.github.io/research.md

 Implementation of Machine Learning models for signal processing and anomaly detection of EEG and ECG signals\
 *KU Leuven & Imec*, 2018--2019

-Implementation of ANN models to investigate complex parameters of urology diseases\
-*University of Tehran*, 2013--2014

-Implementation of ANN models to investigate relations between porous media parameters and permeability\
-*Amirkabir University of Technology*, 2010--2011

 ## <a name="phd_project"></a> My PhD Project